kwawrows/dunetrigger/docs/README.md

 The analyser can be found in the TriggerAna repo under `TPGAna_module.cc`.

 ### Example FCL for running the analyser:
-Example fcls for running the analyser on TP output are in tpgtest_fcls.
+Example fcls for running the analyser on TP output are in  [tpgtest_fcls](./[tpgtest_fcls](https://github.com/kwawrows/dunetrigger/tree/develop/tpgtest_fcls)).
 You should be able to run them with something like

 ```bash
 lar -c runana_ST.fcl -S /pnfs/dune/scratch/users/kwawrows/singlee_n50k/tps/files_out.list -n 200
 ```

-The repository also has an example notebook (imaginatively named ExampleNotebook.ipynb) which shows how to read and process the resulting TTree.
+The repository also has an example notebook (creatively named ExampleNotebook.ipynb) which shows how to read and process the resulting TTree.